kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/sql_programming_3.md

 **Syntax**

-Following is the basic syntax of a the SQL JOIN CLAUSE −
+Following is the basic syntax of the SQL JOIN CLAUSE −

 ```sql
 SELECT column_name(s)